-is very convenient and economical, but we need to know what we want so we won’t get a last-minute upset.
-Here is a summary of the most important things you have to know when renting your ideal ski equipment.
+Undoubtedly, renting your material is very convenient and economical, but we need to know what we want so we won’t get a last minute upset.
+Here is a summary of the most important things you have to know if you are going to rent your ski equipment.

-The boots are a basic element but very relevant when choosing the material.
+The boots are a basic but very relevant element if you are going to rent your ski equipment.
 A bad choice of boots can cause sharp pains, making the practice of skiing a torture.
 Therefore, special attention must be paid when choosing the rental boots, given that we consider it to be the most delicate choice.

 Each brand has its special shape and its way of making the boots, so it will depend on the model and the brand that we find our ideal dance partner to descend the tracks with control, security and comfort.
 When choosing boots, it is important to take into account the level of skiing you have, the size and the shoe lash (or width) of the foot.